LeilaBasri/NETFLIX/README.md

 # NETFLIX
-Front-end design of parts of the Netflix site using React and Tailwind
+The Front-end design of parts of the Netflix site using React and Tailwind